smcalilly/js-intro-NICAR-2022/lesson.md

   - event listener for button click
   - render to the DOM based on a button click
   - loop through an array of objects and render them
-- Continuing education
-  - style and syntax
-  - weird stuff about javascript (time permitting)
-  - resources
-  - a bit about frameworks

 ## What is JavaScript and why is it important?